It happens to everyone if you smoke enough.

 This gravel helps provide a good base for the soil, as well as providing drainage.

-The rest can be filled with a high quality soil and, once given adequate fertilizers, the marijuana seeds will start to grow!
+The rest can be filled with high-quality soil and, once given adequate fertilizers, the marijuana seeds will start to grow!

 Now, just treat your marijuana plant as you would any other plant.
 Keep it watered, keep it fed with a high nutrient liquid fertilizer and make sure it gets enough sunlight.